StratusLab/documentation/users-tutorial/src/main/markdown/08-storage.md

 it is used.
 Formatting the disk will erase any previous data!

-To demonstrate this workflow, we will use the same ttylinux appliance identifier that we used before `BtSKdXa2SvHlSVTvgFgivIYDq--`.
+To demonstrate this workflow, we will use the same ttylinux appliance identifier that we used before.

 #### Launch VM with a persistent disk attached